Boeing 727 aircraft similar to the one hijacked by D.B. Cooper in 1971

 D.B.
-Cooper: The Only Unsolved Air Piracy in American History
+Cooper: The Only Unsolved Skyjacking in American History

 The Dyatlov Pass Incident: Nine Hikers Dead, No Explanation That Makes Sense